xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 ## Shapes

-Shapes, represented by `scene_shape`, are indexed meshes of elements.
+Shapes, represented by `shape_data`, are indexed meshes of elements.
 Shapes can contain only one type of element, either points, lines, triangles or quads.
 Shape elements are parametrized as in [Yocto/Geometry](yocto_geometry.md).
 Vertex properties are defined as separate arrays and include positions, normals, texture coords, colors, radius and tangent spaces.
-Additionally, Yocto/Scene supports face-varying primitives, as `scene_fvshape`, where each vertex data has its own topology.
+Additionally, Yocto/Scene supports face-varying primitives, as `fvshape_data`, where each vertex data has its own topology.

 Shapes also work as a standalone mesh representation throughout the